AlecAivazis/graphql-over-kafka/docs/source/schema/index.rst

-Service API
+API Gateway
 ================

-For the most part, the generation of a Graphql schema takes care of itself thanks to the excellent Graphene community.
-To reduce the overall boilerplate, Nautilus provides a schema factory that generates a schema to match a model:
+For the most part, the generation of the API Gateway and Graphql schema takes care of itself thanks to the excellent Graphene community.
+To reduce the overall boilerplate, Nautilus provides a factory that generates a schema to match a model:

 .. autofunction:: nautilus.api.create_model_schema